prmiguel/prmiguel/docs/draft.md

 # Tracking my experience

 #### March, 2023
+- Deploy a local DB with data retrieved from snowflake and reduce test execution time
+- Create R package for interacting with TestRail API
+- Generate R code for TestRail API
+- Open API for TestRail
+- Selenium - Chrome Device Emulutor
+- Serenity-js v2 example

 - Created a `GitLab CI` template for generating `Allure` report using its `CLI` - [allure-cli](https://gitlab.com/ci-templet/allure-cli)
 - Created a `GitLab CI` template for transforming `Allure` report into a single `HTML` page re-using an existing custom python script - [allure-combine](https://gitlab.com/ci-templet/allure-combine)
 - Started to write an `OpenApi 3.0.1` specification file for `TestRail API` in order to use a codegen tool and generate client libraries